Pimelea octophylla

 Pimelea octophylla, commonly known as woolly riceflower or downy riceflower, is a species of flowering plant in the family Thymelaeaceae and is endemic to south-eastern continental Australia.
 It is an erect shrub with densely hairy young stems, narrowly elliptic leaves and heads of 22 to 45 densely hairy, cream-coloured to pale yellow flowers surrounded by 6 to 12 leaf-like involucral bracts.

 Description

 Pimelea octophylla is an erect shrub that typically grows to a height of 0.4–1 m and has densely hairy young stems.
-Its leaves are mostly arranged alernately along the branches, narrowly elliptic, 3–18 mm long and 1–6 mm wide on a short petiole.
+Its leaves are mostly arranged alternately along the branches, narrowly elliptic, 3–18 mm long and 1–6 mm wide on a short petiole.
 The flowers are arranged on the ends of branches in compact, usually pendulous clusters of 25 to 45, sometimes up to 150, with 6 to 12 leaf-like involucral bracts 8–12 mm long at the base.
 The flowers are cream-coloured to pale yellow, either bisexual or female, and densely hairy except at the extreme base.
 The floral tube is 11–14 mm long, the sepals 2–5 mm long and the stamens are shorter than the sepals.
 Flowering mainly occurs from August to February.